 The McKinsey Design Report in a Nutshell

 In October 2018, McKinsey & Company challenged our hunch about the business value of design.
-They carried out “the most extensive and rigorous research undertaken anywhere to study the design actions that leaders can make to unlock business value.”
+They carried out “the most extensive and rigorous research undertaken anywhere to study the business design actions that leaders can make to unlock the business value of design.”

 300 publicly listed companies across three industries (medical technology, consumer goods, and retail banking) were studied over five years, where they ran a series of interviews with both senior business leaders and design leaders.